Manatee Springs: Where to swim with manatees in Florida

 Manatee Springs State Park

-Six miles off of state road 19 in Chiefland, FL is a magic place in my little opinion.
+Six miles off of State Road 19 in Chiefland, FL is a magic place in my little opinion.
 We pulled into the ranger station and paid our $6.
 The nice park ranger told us to just keep driving to the back, and that we couldn’t miss it… after he complimented the van.

 The spring is open for swimming, so if you’re brave you can dive right in and swim.
 If you’re a weenie about cold water like me, there are a couple of entrances into the spring that have stairs so you can ease it on in.
 It took me a few minutes, and an embarrassing amount of cursing, but I made it.
 Once I was in, it was awesome.